trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/vbox7.png

-   : Select the File Name and Size of the Virtual Disk
+   : Virtual Disk - File Name and Size

 This screen is used to set the size (or upper limit) of the virtual machine.
 If planning to install |trueos| into the virtual machine,